Derick Dillard Defends Himself After Being Called A ‘Selfish And Ungrateful Husband’

 Another person told him that he rarely posts anything about his wife, just his two kids.
 They thought that he should put more of an effort into being a husband.
 He then told everyone that he did indeed share a Mother’s Day post about both his wife and his mother, but he put it up on the Dillard Family blog.

-He did redeem himself to the social media world on Tuesday by giving Jill a Mother’s Day shout out on Instagram along with a photo of them out on their once a week sushi dates.
+He did redeem himself to the social media world on Tuesday by giving Jill a Mother’s Day shout out on Instagram, along with a photo of them out on their once-a-week sushi dates.
 He also included a mention that there was a blog post if anyone would like to head to their site to read it.